 The tunnel, with an excavation cross-section of approximately 80 m², extends over a total length of 3.8 km.

-The final lining of the Trens central tunnel, of the connection and ventilation tunnels along the emergency stop is currently being completed.
+The final lining of the emergency stop is currently under completion.

 Main tunnels